EffahAdode3/shipmentracking/vue-project/README.md

 4 Admins can add new shipments, update details, and mark shipments as delivered.
 Notifications

-Generate detailed reports on shipment statuses, delivery times, and more.
+5 Generate detailed reports on shipment statuses, delivery times, and more.

-Admins can export reports in multiple formats ( Excel) for further analysis.
+6 Admins can export reports in multiple formats ( Excel) for further analysis.

-Technical Stack
+         Frontend  Technical Stack

-Frontend
  Vue.js

         Installation

 1 Clone the repository:  https://github.com/EffahAdode3/Systemtracking.git